lpapp-muw/EANM-AI-QC/README.md

 > The Dawn of Quantum AI in Nuclear Medicine: an EANM Perspective.
 L. Papp, D. Visvikis, M. Sollini, K. Shi, M. Kirienko.
 The EANM Journal, 2026.

-If you are new to the topic of QC, we recommend to process this repository from top-to-bottom, whiel following the contents below.
+If you are new to the topic of QC, we recommend to process this repository from top-to-bottom, by following up with the contents below.
-If you are ready to engage with source code which is custom-tailored for Nuclear Medicine use cases, see [Section `Nuclear Medicine USe Cases (Code)`](#nuclear-medicine-use-cases-code)
+If you are ready to engage with our source code which is custom-tailored for Nuclear Medicine use cases, see [Section `Nuclear Medicine USe Cases (Code)`](#nuclear-medicine-use-cases-code)

 ## QC Concepts - Youtube videos